 SUSAN W. TURNBULL has dedicated over 40 years to community activism, civil rights, political organizing and creating opportunities for everyday people to access their government.
 She has worked in a variety of governmental, non-profit, business and political positions, including Vice Chair of the Democratic National Committee, Chairwoman of the Maryland Democratic Party, a senior advisor and grant consultant to several members of Congress, owner of an interior space planning company and service on various charitable boards.

-Throughout her life, Susan has worked extensively to elevate the diversity of voices for women and young leaders in politics.
-At the DNC, in addition to her efforts to elect President Barack Obama, Susan was selected as Chair of the DNC Women’s Leadership Forum and Women’s Caucus, helping to ensure the concerns of women were elevated across the Democratic party.
+Throughout her life, Susie has worked extensively to elevate the diversity of voices for women and young leaders in politics.
+At the DNC, in addition to her efforts to elect President Barack Obama, Susie was selected as Chair of the DNC Women’s Leadership Forum and Women’s Caucus, helping to ensure the concerns of women were elevated across the Democratic party.
 She served as a national surrogate speaking out against disastrous Republican policies harmful to women and families.
-Following her Democratic Party leadership positions, Susan served on the national board of Emerge America and co-founded Emerge Maryland, an innovative program that recruits and trains women to run for office.
+Following her Democratic Party leadership positions, Susie served on the national board of Emerge America and co-founded Emerge Maryland, an innovative program that recruits and trains women to run for office.

-As Chair of the Maryland Democratic Party, Susan spearheaded an unprecedented organizing effort to elect Democrats up and down the ballot, culminating in the re-election of Governor Martin O’Malley and Senator Barbara Mikulski during a year where the party saw dramatic losses in other states.
+As Chair of the Maryland Democratic Party, Susie spearheaded an unprecedented organizing effort to elect Democrats up and down the ballot, culminating in the re-election of Governor Martin O’Malley and Senator Barbara Mikulski during a year where the party saw dramatic losses in other states.

-Over the last decade, working with family members and others, Susan co-founded the Bolechow Jewish Heritage Society (BJHS) a 501 (c) (3) non-profit organization devoted to the preservation, protection, and education about the long legacy of Jewish life in what was once the Austria- Hungarian Province of Galicia.
+Over the last decade, working with family members and others, Susie co-founded the Bolechow Jewish Heritage Society (BJHS) a 501 (c) (3) non-profit organization devoted to the preservation, protection, and education about the long legacy of Jewish life in what was once the Austria- Hungarian Province of Galicia.

 She has worked for over 20 years as an interior designer concentrating on projects for non-profit organizations and from 1995 to 1999, Susan served as a member and chair of the Montgomery County Board of Appeals where she helped to navigate solutions to various land use issues.